luca-lc/HomeHub/README.md

 It requires a root capabilities so it can be run from standard Linux user using `sudo` command or directly as *root* user.

 It provides to install and update the firewalls for all services opening the needed ports and installing the *AppArmor* profiles.
-Then, asks to user to insert the number of accounts, their names and passwords to use in FTPHub.
+Then, asks the user to insert the accounts number, their names and passwords to use in FTPHub.
 After insertion it requires to user to check the accounts correctness.

-To complete the installation, the process asks to user if the *[docker-compose.yml](https://github.com/luca-lc/HomeHub/blob/master/docker-compose.yml)* is complete and correct and if you want to start the services after the installation.
+To complete the installation, the process asks the user if the *[docker-compose.yml](https://github.com/luca-lc/HomeHub/blob/master/docker-compose.yml)* is complete and correct and if you want to start the services after the installation.

 At the end it cleans the environment and shows the status of services.